 Youth Development Resources

-This document is a supplement to The 411 on Disability Disclosure: A Workbook for Youth with Disabilities, which helps youth learn about disability disclosure and what it means for them, and provides activities, examples, and key lessons to help individuals get informed about making and managing their disability disclosure online.
+This supplement to The 411 on Disability Disclosure: A Workbook for Youth with Disabilities, which discusses disability disclosure.
+It provides activities, , and key lessons to help youth learn about telling people about their disability online.